History of Ghana: National Redemption Council years, 1972–79

-The reorganization of the NRC into the Supreme Military Council (SMC) in 1975 may have been part of a face-saving attempt.
-Little input from the civilian sector was allowed, and military officers were put in charge of all ministries and state enterprises down to the local level.
-During the NRC's early years, these administrative changes led many Ghanaians to hope that the soldiers in command would improve the efficiency of the country's bloated bureaucracies.

-Shortly after that time, the government sought to stifle opposition by issuing a decree forbidding the propagation of rumors and by banning a number of independent newspapers and detaining their journalists.
+The reorganization of the NRC into the Supreme Military Council (SMC) in 1975 saw military officers put in charge of all ministries and state enterprises down to the local level.
+Shortly after, the government sought to stifle opposition by issuing a decree forbidding the propagation of rumors and by banning a number of independent newspapers and detaining their journalists.
 Also, armed soldiers broke up student demonstrations, and the government repeatedly closed the universities, which had become important centres of opposition to NRC policies.
-The self-appointed Ashanti General I. K. Acheampong seemed to have much sympathy for women than his ailing economic policies.
-As the Commissioner(Minister) of Finance, he signed Government checks to concubines and other ladies he barely knew.
-VW Gulf cars were imported and given to beautiful ladies he came across.
-Import licenses were given out to friends and ethnic affiliates with impunity.

 The SMC by 1977 found itself constrained by mounting non-violent opposition.
-To be sure, discussions about the nation's political future and its relationship to the SMC had begun in earnest.
 Although the various opposition groups (university students, lawyers, and other organized civilian groups) called for a return to civilian constitutional rule, Acheampong and the SMC favoured a union government—a mixture of elected civilian and appointed military leaders—but one in which party politics would be abolished.
 University students and many intellectuals criticized the union government idea, but others, such as Justice Gustav Koranteng-Addow, who chaired the seventeen-member ad hoc committee appointed by the government to work out details of the plan, defended it as the solution to the nation's political problems.
 Supporters of the union government idea viewed multiparty political contests as the perpetrators of social tension and community conflict among classes, regions, and ethnic groups.
 Unionists argued that their plan had the potential to depoliticize public life and to allow the nation to concentrate its energies on economic problems.